Al Jazeera controversies: Antisemitism

 An article by Sherry Ricchiardi in the American Journalism Review (AJR) noted that critics of Al Jazeera have "assailed what they see as anti-Semitic, anti-American bias in the channel's news content."
 Ricchiardi had earlier criticized an Al Jazeera report that Jewish employees of 9/11 targets were informed of the attacks beforehand, a report which was also criticized in an October 2001 New York Times editorial.
 She cited the former Al Jazeera weekly show Sharia and Life, hosted by Yusuf Qaradawi (an Egyptian cleric who "argues clearly and consistently that hatred of Israel and Jews is Islamically sanctioned").
 The organization held a 2008 on-air birthday party for Samir Kuntar, a Lebanese terrorist convicted of killing four Israelis who was released in July of that year, later admitting that its coverage of Kuntar's release violated its code of ethics.
 The organization's Beirut bureau chief said, "Brother Samir, we wish to celebrate your birthday with you" and called him a "pan-Arab hero."

 Former Fox News conservative commentator Bill O'Reilly has called Al Jazeera "anti-Semitic" and "anti-American."
 Dave Marash who resigned from his position saying his exit was due in part to an anti-American bias at the network that is little seen in the US.
 Marash said he felt that attitude more from British administrators than Arabs.
 He said there were other reasons for his exit and was proud of the network's coverage of issues south of the equator, but that he ultimately felt that it was not the right place for him.
 He appeared on The O'Reilly Factor to challenge conservative host Bill O'Reilly's lambasting of Al Jazeera and said: "They certainly aren't anti-Semitic, but they are anti-Netanyahu and anti-Lieberman and anti-Israeli, right."
 Marash had also described Al Jazeera as "the best news channel on Earth."

-On 30 May 2017, Al Jazeera's English-language account retweeted an Anti-Semitic meme.
+On 30 May 2017, Al Jazeera's English-language account retweeted an antisemitic meme.
 The network tweeted an apology after the incident, calling it a "mistake".

 In May 2019, AJ+ produced a video denying and minimizing the Holocaust.
 Al Jazeera said it had "swiftly deleted" the video, stating that it had "violated the editorial standards of the network".
 The video stated that "[the] number [of Jews murdered in the Holocaust] had been exaggerated and 'adopted by the Zionist movement', and that Israel is the 'biggest winner' from the genocide."

 In August 2024, AJ was accused of leading an eruption of antisemitism, accused Arab leaders of having 'Jews ruling among them'.